 - Keeping up with platform updates and trends

-This role is central to the success of every PPC campaign.
+This ad agency role is central to the success of every PPC campaign.

 9. Ad Copywriter